xsf3190/oracle-to-github-backup/README.md

 1. Make Oracle data and definitions available for review / sharing through private or public GITHUB repositories.
 2. Implement an automated backup / restore cycle between 2 ADB instances to provision a point-in-time recovery or testing environment.

-This is not a conventional repository as all file commits are issued by a daily Oracle process using the GITHUB API.
+All file commits to this repository are issued by a daily Oracle process using the GITHUB API.

 Originally created to provide a backup solution for subscribers to OCI "Always Free".